Winner Research Prize 2020

-The author analyzes all aspects of public health in a comparison between Ghent, Leiden and Deventer in the late medieval Netherlands on the spatial, governance and network level.
+The author analyzes all aspects of public health in a comparison between Ghent, Leiden and Deventer in the late medieval Netherlands on a spatial, governance and network level.
 Extensive archival research has been carried out for this comparison, which is a considerable task for this period.
-The author convincingly shows that many anti-plague measures previously seen as ad hoc and ill-advised were actually based on pre-existing theories and many were in place before the plague was present in the cities.
+The author convincingly shows that many anti-plague measures previously seen as ad hoc and ill-advised were actually based on pre-existing theories, and many were in place before the plague reached the cities.
 The jury compliments the strong and clear theoretical framework.
-In addition, they found the writing style very pleasant which contributes to the high readability for non-specialists.
-Despite the many different types of sources that are used, the book is still comprehensible.
+In addition, it found the writing style to be very pleasant, which contributes to the high readability for non-specialists.
+Despite the many different types of sources used, the book is still comprehensible.

-The subject of the dissertation is very important at the present time and proves the relevance of historical research for contemporary issues.
-This type of research can serve as a source for dealing with epidemics today, but it can also be taken into account, for example, in the design of cities in combination with health care concerns.
-A beautiful book according to the jury.
+The dissertation subject is very important at present and proves the relevance of historical research to contemporary issues.
+This type of research can serve as a source for dealing with epidemics today, and it can also be taken into account in the design of cities in combination with health-care concerns.
+A beautiful book in the opinion of the jury.